Kumar Sanu: Other works

-Kumar Sanu has released several albums of Kishore Kumar's songs, including Kishore Ki Yaadein, a collection of early songs in his career.
-This was followed by the Yaadein series, where he sang many of the songs of Kishore Kumar along with singers Abhijeet and Vinod Rathod.
+Kumar Sanu has released several tribute albums of Kishore Kumar's songs including Kishore Ki Yaadein and the Yaadein Series, which he performed along with singers Abhijeet and Vinod Rathod.

-In 2017, he, along with Sadhana Sargam, sang for the title track of the 19th-century-based TV Series "Yeh Un Dinon Ki Baat Hain" and also appeared as a part of a cameo in it.
-In 2019, he made a song for Star Plus's "Kulfi Kumar Bajewala".
+In 2017, he, along with Sadhana Sargam, sang the title track of the 20th-century-based TV Series Yeh Un Dinon Ki Baat Hain, where he also made a cameo appearance.
+In 2019, he recorded a song for Star Plus's Kulfi Kumar Bajewala.

-In Delhi's Karol Bagh, Sanu founded a primary school for underprivileged children that provides students uniforms and books free of cost.
+In Delhi's Karol Bagh, Sanu also founded a primary school for underprivileged children that provides students uniforms and books free of cost.

-In 2022, Kumar Sanu collaborated with music director Vaibhav Saxena and two emerging singers for "Mohabbat Mein Tere Sanam" which was released and distributed worldwide by new-age Record Label Music Records.
+In 2022, Kumar Sanu collaborated with music director Vaibhav Saxena and two other singers for "Mohabbat Mein Tere Sanam" which was released and distributed worldwide by new-age Record Label Music Records.